 What to do with those brown bananas?
 How many times have you thought that!
 I was lucky that I learned this recipe when I was a little kid from my Mom.
 I’ve been enjoying exactly the right dish for too ripe bananas my whole life!

 This Mom’s Homemade Banana Bread Recipe is so easy to make and remarkably delicious.
 I’m so intimately connected with this recipe that in my early twenties, I spent several years trying to change this recipe – add a little honey, replace the cinnamon with pumpkin pie spice, I tried everything.
 The funny thing was, every time I changed the recipe, I only made it worse.
 I never made it better. 🙁

-Make sure you turn your Mom’s Homemade Banana Bread 180° in the oven so that both sides get the right amount of heat.
+Make sure you turn your Mom’s Homemade Banana Bread 180° half way through the cooking time so that both sides get the right amount of heat.
 This will help your Mom’s Homemade Banana Bread fluff perfectly and evenly in the center.

 So what should we pair with this Mom’s Homemade Banana Bread?
 I love it plain and simple – warm with butter.
 You could also add fresh bananas and honey to make it breakfast perfect!
 I’ve also seen it paired with a light whipped cream cheese frosting (just add whipped cream to the cream cheese frosting to lighten it up.)